Skip to main content

 Between the Lines

-An Evening with Israeli and German Poets (with Video Recording; in Hebrew and German)
+An Evening with Israeli and German Poets (video recording available, in Hebrew and German)

 Two Israeli lyricists who reside mainly in Germany and two German poets who are familiar with Israel – through their poetry, Maya Kuperman, Zehava Khalfa, Gundula Schiffer, and Heike Willingham enter into Hebrew-German dialogue about home and belonging, mother tongue and motherhood, exile, immigration, and the Shoah.